 Disneyland insiders know that making the most of your first two hours at Disneyland Parks is crucial.
 This is not a time to catch up on your beauty sleep because the early bird catches the worm…or the coveted FastPass, in this case!
-Getting to the Park at “rope drop” and having a plan for your first two hours at Disneyland can mean the difference between walking on rides without a wait first thing in the morning or standing in queue for 90 minutes in mid-afternoon…which do you prefer?
+Getting to the Park at “rope drop” and having a plan for your first two hours at Disneyland can mean the difference between walking on rides without a wait first thing in the morning or standing in queue for 90 minutes in mid-afternoon…Wouldn’t you rather maximize your time at Disneyland?

-Here are my top tips on making the most of the first two hours at Disneyland!
+Here are my top Disney insider tips on making the most of the first two hours at Disneyland!

 Please note that this post contains affiliate links.
 Clicking through and making a purchase through my link helps me in a small financial way, thank you!